Contraction facilitating a lifting organizing stretch

 The release in the cervical spine from the knuckle and chin pressure feels so good when done with intention.

-In Pranayama, we're using the knuckles and the chin, a pronounced connection of allowing the neck to move in a supported fashion to create a pressure along the back of the neck on the exhale.
+In Pranayama, we're using a pronounced knuckle chin connection to support deep pressure along the back of the neck during the exhale.

-Pressure between the knuckles and the chin is glued, supporting the bending pressure on the neck.
-Combined with the eyes stretching when you look back and abdominal contraction assisting a complete exhale the neck gets circulation from the inside out.
+Combined with the eyes stretching and abdominal contraction assisting a complete exhale the neck gets circulation from compression inside out.
+Pressure on the neck in this way is intentional and mindful.

-When we talk about the fingers stretching on the inhale, that's the same kind of pressure that you want to use on your exhale.
+The fingers stretching on the inhale, is the depth of pressure used on the exhale.

 The diaphragm pulled back and up amplifies the hydraulic release into parts of the spine desperate for fresh circulation

-We’re looking at how the muscles function with the breath and the joints allowing release in the neck joints themselves.
+We’re looking at how muscles function with the breath allowing release in the neck joints themselves.

-So, when we're training the diaphragm to engage on the inhale and the exhale, we're gaining control over and empowering the diaphragm to carry our rib cage as opposed to the ribcage draping off of our shoulder girdle.
+When training the diaphragm to engage on the inhale and the exhale, we're gaining control over and empowering the diaphragm to carry the rib cage as opposed to the ribcage draping off of the shoulder girdle.

 Literally the yoga helps us meditate.